 The Specialty segment

-Mylan’s (MYL) Specialty segment includes the development and sales of branded specialty products.
+Mylan’s (MYL) specialty segment develops and sells branded specialty products.
 These products include injectables and nebulized products focused on respiratory and allergy therapies.
 The specialty segment reported an increase of 17% in revenues at $247.9 million in 1Q16 versus $211.1 million in 1Q15.

-The EpiPen Auto-Injector is an emergency treatment for anaphylaxis, a life-threatening allergic reaction.
-EpiPen is approved as the first-line treatment of anaphylaxis and useful in allergic reactions caused by insect and bee stings, seafood, peanuts, medicines, and other allergy-causing substances.
-The company launched a generic version of the EpiPen in December 2016.
+The EpiPen Auto-injector is an emergency treatment for anaphylaxis.
+The EpiPen is approved as the first-line treatment of anaphylaxis and useful in allergic reactions caused by bee stings, seafood, peanuts, and other food, medicines, and insect bites or stings.

-The EpiPen Auto-Injector competes with Sanofi’s (SNY) Auvi-Q, Amedra Pharmaceuticals’ Adrenaclick, and Lineage Therapeutics’s Epinephrine injection.
+The EpiPen auto-injector competes with Sanofi’s (SNY) Auvi-Q, Amedra Pharmaceuticals’s Adrenaclick, and Lineage Therapeutics’s Epinephrine injection.
 Amedra Pharmaceuticals is a subsidiary of Impax Laboratories (IPXL).

 Perforomist inhalation solution

-Perforomist inhalation solution is a twice-daily, long-acting bronchodilator used for the treatment of chronic obstructive pulmonary disease.
+The Perforomist inhalation solution is a twice-daily, long-acting bronchodilator used for chronic obstructive pulmonary disease.
 It’s a maintenance treatment, not a rescue treatment.

-Other drugs in Mylan’s Specialty segment include Ultiva, an analgesic agent; Emsam, an antidepressant; DuoNeb and AccuNeb nebulized products; and Easivent breathing devices.
+Other drugs under the specialty segment include Ultiva, an analgesic agent, Emsam, an antidepressant, DuoNeb and AccuNeb nebulized products, and EasiVent breathing devices.